dtcenter/MET/docs/Users_Guide/installation.rst

 that are dependent on compiler usage, modulefiles, etc.

-There are multiple supported methods for installing MET: using a provided compilation script, Docker instances, and Apptainer/Singularity instances.
+There are multiple supported methods for installing MET: using a provided compilation script, Docker instances, and Apptainer instances.
 All of these methods will be described below.
 The recommended method is :ref:`compile_script_install`.